MarouaneAEF/Neural-E-M-/README.md

 The use of $\gamma_{k}(\psi_{k} - x)$ instead of $x$ and adding the KL divergence penelization term in the training Loss are good workaround of the aforementioned restrictions and others though.

-# Running Bernoulli parameterization of the spatial mixture experiment
+# Running Process of a Bernoulli Parameterization Version of the Spatial K-Mixture Data Type

 To run the RNN-EM training experiment, execute the following command (en mode "spectateur"):
 ```
 $> chmod u+x run_experience.sh
 $> ./run_experience.sh
 ```

 # Post Scriptum:
 - This projects consider:
-    - RNN-EM with Bernoulli parameterization for pixels in data, "small detail"
+    - RNN-EM with Bernoulli parameterization for pixels in data, "small detail" we can chose a Noraml version.
+This choice is related to the data type itself which is binary
-    - Authors static data and eventually other static data belonging to the state-of-the-art will be considered in the first place.
+    - Authors static dataset and eventually other static dataset belonging to the state-of-the-art will be considered in the first place.
-- Dataset of interest is named "shapes.h5" can be found here: https://www.dropbox.com/sh/1ue3lrfvbhhkt6s/AAB6WiZzH_mAtCjW6b9okMGea?dl=0.
+- STatic dataset of interest is named "shapes.h5" can be found here: https://www.dropbox.com/sh/1ue3lrfvbhhkt6s/AAB6WiZzH_mAtCjW6b9okMGea?dl=0.
-- (curious about picking up different data sets other than those for clustering purposes)
+- Curious about picking up different data sets other than those for clustering purposes
-- Feedback is always welcome: my training loss is decreasing, the AMI score is not increasing as fast.
-Slowly but surely!
+- Feedback is always welcome: my training loss is decreasing, the AMI score is not increasing as fast; Slowly but surely!